f4exb/sdrangel/plugins/channeltx/modssb/readme.md

   - Character silence separator: 3 dot lengths
   - Word silence separator: 7 dot lengths

-<h4>16.2: Dots keying</h4>
+<h4>16a.2: Dots keying</h4>

 Switch this button to send dots continuously

-<h4>16.3: Dashes keying</h4>
+<h4>16a.3: Dashes keying</h4>

 Switch this button to send dashes continuously

-<h4>16.4: Text keying</h4>
+<h4>16a.4: Text keying</h4>

 Switch this button to send the text typed into the text box (13)

-<h4>16.5: Text auto repeat</h4>
+<h4>16a.5: Text auto repeat</h4>

 Switch this button to auto repeat the text keying

-<h4>16.6: Text play/stop</h4>
+<h4>16a.6: Text play/stop</h4>

 Use this button to stop sending text.
 When resuming keying restarts at the start of text

+<h3>16b: Morse keyer controls (line2)</h3>

 ![Morse keyer control GUI2](../../../doc/img/ModCWControls2.png)

 &#9888; WARNING: what follows is not really useful if you do not use a proper Morse keyer with direct audio feedback.
 There is a significant audio delay either with the direct monitoring or by monitoring the transmitted signal so keying with this audio as feedback is not practical

-16.7: Activate morse keys keyboard control
+16b.1: Activate morse keys keyboard and mouse control

 This disables text or continuous dots or dashes.
-Toggle input from keyboard.
+Toggle input from keyboard or mouse (see 16b.3).
 Occasionally the focus may get lost and you will have to deactivate and reactivate it to recover the key bindings.

-16.8: Iambic or straight
+16b.2: Iambic or straight

 Choose iambic or straight keying style.
 When straight is selected the dot or dash key may be used.

+16b.3: Mouse control pad

+When keyboard and mouse control is activated move the pointer to this area to use the left button as the dot paddle and the right button as the dash paddle.
+In straight mode both buttons have the same effect (key down).

-16.9: Register dot key
+16b.4: Register dot key

 Click on the button and while selected type a character or character and modifier (Shift + key for example) to select which key is used for dots.
 The key or key sequence appears next (here dot `.`)

-16.10: Register dash key
+16b.5: Register dash key

 Click on the button and while selected type a character or character and modifier (Shift + key for example) to select which key is used for dashes.
 The key or key sequence appears next (here dot `.`)